-- 6.1 All pupils have one enrichment period per week.
-Additionally, a wide range of enrichment activities supplements the timetabled curriculum.
-Our pupils are encouraged to take part in an extensive range of art, drama, music, sport and other activities and clubs.
-Regular themed days and weeks are held such as the 'Arts Day' and the Cross-Curricular Week in the Summer Term (recent themes have been 'Enigma Week and "Olympic Week'). - 6.2 Pupils are taken to places of interest on a regular basis.
+- All pupils have one enrichment period per week.
+Additionally, a wide range of aclubs and activities supplements the timetabled curriculum.
+Our pupils are encouraged to take part in an extensive range of art, drama, music, sport and other areas of personal interest.
+Regular themed days and weeks are held such as the 'Arts Day' and the Cross-Curricular Week in the Summer Term (recent themes have been 'BIG questions' and "Independent Learning'). - 6.2 Pupils are taken to places of interest on a regular basis.
 Visits, including residential opportunities, are organised annually, which help to develop independence, teamwork and responsibility in a different environment to that in school.